-- Your user account has a role assigned that has the create_hosts permission. - You must have root privileges on the host that you want to register. - Satellite Server, any Capsule Servers, and all hosts must be synchronized with the same NTP server, and have a time synchronization tool enabled and running.

-- An activation key must be available for the host.
-For more information, see Managing Activation Keys in Managing Content. - If you want to use Capsule Servers instead of your Satellite Server, ensure that you have configured your Capsule Servers accordingly.
+- Your user account has a role assigned that has the create hosts permission. - You must have root privileges on the host that you want to register. - Satellite Server, any Capsule Servers, and all hosts must be synchronized with the same NTP server, and have a time synchronization tool enabled and running. - An activation key must be available for the host.
+For more information, see Managing Activation Keys in Managing Content. - Optional: If you want to register hosts to Red Hat Insights, you must synchronize the rhel-8-for-x86_64-baseos-rpms and rhel-8-for-x86_64-appstream-rpms repositories and make them available in the activation key that you use.
+This is required to install the insights-client package on hosts. - If you want to use Capsule Servers instead of your Satellite Server, ensure that you have configured your Capsule Servers accordingly.
 For more information, see Configuring Capsule for Host Registration and Provisioning in Installing Capsule Server. - If your Satellite Server or Capsule Server is behind an HTTP proxy, configure the Subscription Manager on your host to use the HTTP proxy for connection.
 For more information, see How to access Red Hat Subscription Manager (RHSM) through a firewall or proxy in the Red Hat Knowledgebase.